King hails British public’s ‘extraordinary compassion’ for people in need

 The King has praised the British public for their “remarkable generosity” and never failing to step up for those in need as he marked World Humanitarian Day.

-Charles asked the Disasters Emergency Committee (DEC) for an update on its work, which includes appeals helping those in Sudan, Gaza, Afghanistan, Ukraine, Pakistan and Turkey-Syria.
+Charles asked the Disasters Emergency Committee (DEC) for an update on its work, which includes appeals helping those in Afghanistan, Ukraine, Pakistan and Turkey-Syria, and areas it is closely monitoring such as Sudan and Gaza.

 He was presented with a photo gallery of 15 images from recent campaigns, including images of hot meals being handed to families displaced by conflict in Gaza, a Ukrainian family in a refugee shelter in Poland, and rescuers searching for survivors after the Turkey-Syria earthquakes.